2023 Best Value Physical Sciences Master's Degree Schools in Georgia

 UGA also made our Best Physical Sciences Master’s Degree Schools in Georgia list, coming in at #3.

 Out of the 6 schools in Georgia that were part of this year’s ranking, Georgia Institute of Technology - Main Campus landed the # 5 spot on the list.
-Georgia Tech is a fairly large public school located in the large city of Atlanta.
+Georgia Tech is a very large public school located in the large city of Atlanta.

 Georgia Tech also took the #1 spot in our Best Physical Sciences Master’s Degree Schools in Georgia rankings.